 Parameter Description Device Name The Project Name you set in the ProSoft MNET-61850 Configuration Manager.
 Ethernet Address (MAC) The gateway's MAC address.
 IP Address The gateway's IP Address.
 Product Revision The product revision number, determined by the version number of the firmware currently in the gateway.
 Serial Number The gateway's serial number.
 Uptime The number of hours, minutes, and seconds that the gateway has been "up" or "alive" since the last reboot or reconnection of power.
 Current Time The gateway's current time.
-You can change the gateway's time by using SNTP as described in Configuring the Gateway EtherNet/IP Adapter (page 23), or by choosing Functions / Set Date & Time on the gateway's webpage.
+You can change the gateway's time by using SNTP as described in Ethernet Port Configurations (page 17), or by choosing Functions / Set Date & Time on the gateway's webpage.
 Error LED ON or OFF.
 This is the ERR LED above the power connector.
 Config LED ON or OFF.
 This is the CFG LED above the power connector.
 Fault LED OK or ON.
 This is the FLT LED above the power connector.

-4.8 Event Logger
+7.9 Event Logger

 The gateway's internal processes and drivers write event log data to the Event Logger.
-You can access the Event Logger from ProSoft MNET-61850 Configuration Manager by right-clicking the PROSOFT GATEWAY bubble, and choosing EVENT LOGGER.
+You can access the Event Logger from ProSoft MNET-61850 Configuration Manager by right-clicking the ProSoft Gateway bubble, and choosing Event Logger.